richwynmorris/LS180/sql_revision_notes.md

 - **Create and remove foreign key constraints from a column.**
 - What are differences between **column constraints** and **table constraints**?

     Column constraints are only concerned with data specifically attributed to a single column.
-Table constraints are used when the constraint uses 2 or more columns from the table to
+Table constraints are set at the table level.

 - How do you add a foreign key when creating a table?